Identification and Ecology of Australian Freshwater Invertebrate

 How to use the online Bug Guide

-This interactive guide to the Identification and Ecology of Australian Freshwater Invertebrates is designed to provide ecological and taxonomic information to enable community groups, students and scientists to readily identify inland aquatic invertebrates, this includes some invertebrates from saline waters.
-Ecological information is given for each of the major aquatic invertebrate groups.
-Then successively more specific information is provided to family level, where possible.
-Taxonomic keys are provided to family level for the groups utilised in biomonitoring and to subfamily level for the order Diptera (flies) and to genus level for the orders Decapoda (shrimps, prawns, crayfish, yabbies, crabs), Ephemeroptera (mayflies), Hemiptera (bugs), Odonata (dragonflies, damselflies) and Trichoptera (caddisflies), where possible.
+This interactive guide to the Identification and Ecology of Australian Freshwater Invertebrates is designed to provide ecological and taxonomic information to enable community groups, students and scientists to readily identify inland aquatic invertebrates.
+The content focuses on invertebrates from fresh and inland saline surface waters of mainland Australia and Tasmania, in particular taxa utilised in routine biomonitoring.
+General information is given for each of the major aquatic invertebrate groups.
+Then successively more specific information is provided to genus level (not all groups).
+Taxonomic keys are provided to family level for the groups utilised in biomonitoring then to subfamily level or genus level for some families.
+Detailed information and key references are not included for the following major groups; Aphanoneura, Bryozoa, Gastrotrichia, Nematoda, Nematomorpha, Nemertea, Protozoa, Rotifera and Tardigrada.
+The status of taxonomic levels above Order are reviewed or debated as knowledge is gained or refuted with the majority of groupings remaining constant.
+For this reason, major groups and minor groups above Order level have not been assigned taxonomic status in this Guide.

 Security Issues

-Educational institutions may find that the security settings on their computing network does not allow pop-up windows.
+Your internet security settings may not allow pop-up windows.
 These pop-ups are essential for glossary, information sources, terminology images and key image enlargements.
 If a security alert appears at the top of the screen, select the option that allows all images and pop up windows for this site.
 This should only be necessary once per session.

 To make an identification